zimbatm/postgres-operator/docs/reference/operator_parameters.md

   in a valid YAML/JSON string.
 The default is empty.

 * **pod_service_account_role_binding_definition**
-  the created service account and role are referenced with a RoleBinding.
-When overwriting its definition with this parameters check that specified service account and role either exist in the K8s cluster or will be created by the operator.
-While it's possible to also reference cluster roles in the YAML/JSON string definition the binding itself can only be a RoleBinding, not a ClusterRoleBinding.
+  the created service account and role are referenced with a role binding.
+When overwriting its definition with this parameters using a valid YAML/JSON string check that the specified service account and role either exist in the K8s cluster or will be created by the operator.
+While it's possible to also reference cluster roles, the binding itself can only be of kind `RoleBinding`, not `ClusterRoleBinding`.
 The default is empty.

 * **pod_terminate_grace_period**
   Postgres pods are [terminated forcefully](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods)